ttwd80/wabs/README.md

 ### src

-Specify a source to serve files from.
-This can be either a file system path or the URL for another server to proxy requests for.
-You can also optionally specify the endpoint from which those resources should be available by specifying the path followed by ":" followed by the endpoint.
-If the endpoint is not specified then "/" is assumed.
-In short, the src should look like `[source]:[endpoint]:[cache]` where *source* is where to get the content, *endpoint* is the URL endpoint that will load from that source (defaulting to `/`), and *cache* will specify whether to cache that directory (ignored when acting as a proxy).
+Specify the URL to proxy requests for.
+Optionally you can also specify the route that will proxy to that URL by using a colon `:` followed by the route path.

 * **alias:** s
 * **name:** src
 * **type:** String
 * **multiple** true
-* **default:** `./:/`
 * **environment variable:** `WABS_SRC`

 **Example: Proxy with Default Endpoint**